Skip to main content

 Types of MS

-MS starts in one of two general ways: with individual relapses (attacks or exacerbations) or with gradual progression.
+MS starts in one of two general ways:

 Relapsing-remitting MS

-More than eight out of every 10 people with MS are diagnosed with the "relapsing remitting" type.
+More than eight out of every 10 people with MS are diagnosed with the relapsing remitting type.

 Someone with relapsing remitting MS will have episodes of new or worsening symptoms.
-These are known as "relapses".
+These are known as relapses.

 These typically worsen over a few days, last for days to weeks to months, then slowly improve over a similar time period.